 There isn’t a function in R to find n-1 for each column.
 So, if we want to create our own function and if the function is simple, you can create it right inside the arguments for applying.
 In the arguments, we created a function that returns length – 1.

 As we have seen, the function returned a vector of n-1 for each column.

 Example 3: Transforming data

-So, in the previous examples, we used apply to summarize over to a row or column.
+In the previous examples, we used apply to summarize over a row or column.
 We can also use apply to repeat a function on cells within a matrix.
-Now, in this example, we will learn how to use apply a function to transform the values in each cell.
-Give more attention to the MARGIN argument
+Now, in this example, we will learn how to use apply function to transform the values in each cell.
+Please give more attention to the MARGIN argument.

-So, in previous examples, we have learned several ways to use the apply function on a matrix.
-But what if we want to loop through a vector instead?
+In previous examples, we have learned several ways to use the apply function on a matrix.
+But what if we want to loop it through a vector instead?
 Will the apply function work?
+Let’s check.

-sapply is a user-friendly version.
-It is a wrapper of lapply.
+sapply is a user-friendly version and is a wrapper of lapply.
 By default, sapply returns a vector, matrix or an array.